 All a stock or bond investor has to do is fill out the required forms and deposit money to fund their investments.
 Investors looking to invest in higher-risk derivatives like options, futures, or currencies may have to fill out additional documentation proving their credentials as educated, experienced investors.
 They may also have to make larger cash deposits, as trading in derivatives is more complex and has more potential for risk.

-Some investors with brokerage accounts can engage in margin trading, meaning that they trade securities using money borrowed from the broker.
+Some qualified investors with a certain type of brokerage account can engage in margin trading, meaning that they trade securities using money borrowed from the broker.
+This is a high-risk strategy suitable only for experienced investors; most brokerages have strict rules about who can trade on margin.

 Retirement Accounts